Eduarda Braum

-Eduarda Braum is a Brazilian model and beauty pageant titleholder who won Miss Supranational 2025.
+Eduarda da Silva Braum (born April 25, 2001) is a Brazilian model and beauty pageant titleholder who won Miss Supranational 2025.
 She previously won Miss Supranational Brazil 2025, and was the first Brazilian to win Miss Supranational.

 Early life and education

 Braum graduated with a degree in Portuguese/English language and pedagogy, where she founded the social initiative Protagonists of Tomorrow, a project that helps young people.
 Through this program, Braum spoke to students through engagements in public schools and communities.

 Pageantry

 Miss Brazil 2021

 On 7 November 2021, Braum won her first pageant, Miss Universe Espírito Santo 2021.
 She was then selected to represent Espírito Santo at Miss Brazil 2021 and reached the top 10, with Teresa Santos of Ceará the winner.

 Miss Supranational Brazil 2025

 On 4 April 2025, Braum represented Espírito Santo and won Miss Supranational Brazil 2025.
 She competed against 27 other candidates at the Hotel Sibara in Balneário Camboriú, Santa Catarina.